Hypnosis: Experience the Power of your Mind.

-In learning about what hypnotherapy is, it is equally important to learn what hypnotherapy is NOT.
-It is helpful to have a realistic understanding of hypnotherapy, because there are some absurd 'mythperceptions' surrounding hypnotism thanks to TV and movies.
+In learning about what hypnosis or hypnotherapy is, it is equally important to learn what hypnosis or hypnotherapy is NOT.
+It is helpful to have a realistic understanding of hypnosis, because there are some absurd 'mythperceptions' surrounding hypnotism thanks to TV and movies.
 The below myths are covered in a bit more detail in our Hypnosis FAQ, but here is a quick summary.

 For many people, their first introduction to real-life hypnotism is a stage hypnotist,